 Taxis are usually easy to find in the downtown area and at the airport, but in most other parts of town you may need to call or use an app to find one.

 As with most major metropolitan cities in the U.S., Nashville features service from both Lyft and Uber.
-These ride-sharing programs are often provide a less expensive option for getting around, even when traveling longer distances.
+These ride-sharing programs often provide a less expensive option for getting around, even when traveling longer distances.

 All of the major car rental companies have multiple outlets for renting a vehicle.
 Depending on your needs, this may be the most convenient way to get around, although it isn’t necessarily the least expensive.